python-attrs/attrs/docs/init.rst

    pt = Point(**row.attributes)

-which couples your classes to the data model.
+which couples your classes to the database data model.
 Try to design your classes in a way that is clean and convenient to use -- not based on your database format.
 The database format can change anytime and you're stuck with a bad class design that is hard to change.
-Embrace classmethods as a filter between reality and what's best for you to work with.
+Embrace functions and classmethods as a filter between reality and what's best for you to work with.

 If you look for object serialization, there's a bunch of projects listed on our ``attrs`` extensions `Wiki page`_.
 Some of them even support nested schemas.